fcc-d23/weed_detection_CSN/README.md

+# Weed detection method
+The main code used by the method described in the paper is uploaded in a separate folder, which contains both the libraries used to train the models and perform segmentation over full images.
+This folder contains also contains a simple example of use of the method over a folder of images (in this case the one in the database dubbed "Full Images") which can be used to assess the method in question.
+The code was tested using Numpy 1.19.5, TensorFlow-GPU 1.14.0 , Keras 2.2.3 and OpenCV 3.4.7.28.

 # Weed detection database

 This repo contains the database that was used for training both the region detection model (the CSN architecture) and the sub-frame detection model (the CNN architecture).
 The database is structured as follows: